autocontracts/lightstreams/white-paper.md

 2. For a subscription sale, an approximate 50% fee is charged.
 This calculation is based on the subscription fee structure, where the author receives $0.00496 per page read, with a max payout of $5.00 for a 1000 page book.

+### Data provenance
+Online bookstores control the ownership, custody and storage of customer and sales data.
+This means that authors have less information about the consumers of their content than what the incumbent platforms are prepared to share.

+Due to the online bookstore acting as the intermediary and depriving the authors of customer data, an opportunity is lost for a deeper connection to be made between authors and their readership, to gain feedback and develop new ideas.

 ### Failure to report sales

 The lack of transparency by online platforms creates a lack of trust between the creators and owners of content and the platforms.
 For example here have been the following cases where online platforms have failed to report sales or attribute royalties to owners: